libbitcoin/libbitcoin-explorer/README.md

 address = tcp://85.25.198.97:10091
 public-key = 573d47524678485575554e23456e334d495d667b7d583a4b576e563d70525a2428286279673d3a68
 ```
-The path to the configuration settings file is specified by the `--config` command line option or `BX_CONFIG` environment variable.
-If the file is not found or a value is not specified it defaults according to metadata file values.
+The path to the configuration settings file is specified by the `--config` command line option or otherwise the `BX_CONFIG` environment variable.
+If the file is specified by either method, and is not found, an error is returned via STDERR.

-##### Linux/Unix/OSX

-The current user's home directory, as defined by the `HOME` environment variable or by the call `getpwuid(getuid())->pw_dir`.
-A typical path is `/home/username`.

-##### Windows

-The path defined by [CSIDL_LOCAL_APPDATA](http://msdn.microsoft.com/en-us/library/windows/desktop/bb762494(v=vs.85).aspx) for the current user.
-A typical path is `C:\Documents and Settings\username\Local Settings\Application Data`.

 Configuration settings are generated from metadata during development.
 The metadata includes full definition for all settings, including section, name, data type, default value and help description.
-If there is no configuration settings file, or if individual settings are not specified in the file, then default values are populated to bound properties.
+If the file, or a given value within the file, is not specified the value defaults according to its metadata default value.

 #### Environment Variables

 BX uses Boost's [program_options](http://www.boost.org/doc/libs/1_50_0/doc/html/program_options/overview.html) library to bind environment variables.
 All BX environment variables are prefixed with `BX_`.
 Currently environment variables are bound explicitly (i.e. bindings are not generated from metadata).

 Currently `BX_CONFIG` is the only bound environment variable.
 BX uses a Boost feature to tie the environment variable and the command line option of the same identity (i.e. `--config`).
-The command line option takes precedence.
+In BX the command line option takes precedence.

 ### Output Processing